-If you’re moving from Windows to Mac, you might be wondering how to right-click on a Mac.
+If you’re moving from Windows to an Apple Mac, you might be wondering how to right-click on a Mac.
 Windows machines usually come with distinctive buttons on the mouse.
-On a Mac, things are a bit more hidden.
+On a Mac or MacBook, things are a bit more hidden.

 The trackpad on a Macbook (or the Magic Trackpad) is a single piece of brushed aluminum.
 The newer MacBooks come with a Force Trackpad that emulates a click and provides haptic feedback (the previous generations would actually click).

 No matter which trackpad you’re using, right-clicking on a MacBook is simple.
-Just tap or click (press down) with two fingers.
+Just tap or click (press down) with two fingers simultaneously.

-If the two-finger tap doesn’t work for you, or if you want to change the action, you can do so from System Preferences.
+If the two-finger tap doesn’t work for you, or if you want to change the action, you can adjust settings from System Preferences.

 While you’re here, you can also explore the section to customize trackpad gestures.